 In larger urban areas, you’ll find a host of well-known international fashion retailers alongside De Bijenkorf, including H&M, Bershka, Zara, Uniqlo, Primark, and more.
 Well-known shoe stores like Clarks, Ecco, and Camper also have stores in the Netherlands, alongside many local and global names.
 You’ll only find a good selection of high-end retailers in the larger cities, but this will include a good mix of international brands and local independent shops.

 There’s a whole lot more to this country than cycling – although you’ll probably want to check out some of these scenic biking adventures in the Netherlands.
 In fact, there’s a whole host of outdoor pursuits you can explore, from football to paddle boarding and everything in between.
 To get yourself prepared, you’ll probably want to visit your local sports and recreation shop.

 Thankfully, there are plenty of these stores for you to choose from in the Netherlands.
-The biggest nationwide chains include Decathlon and Perry Sport.
+The biggest nationwide chains include Decathlon and Sprinter.
 However, there is a network of independent sports and leisure stores across the country, so search online for your nearest one.
 Large Decathlon stores can be found in out-of-town retail parks, too.

 Unsurprisingly, the Netherlands has plenty of bike shops.
 The vast majority of these are independent, with most neighborhoods having their own bike shop where you can pick up accessories, repairs, or even a new ride.
 Relatively few chain bike shops exist in the Netherlands, although Halfords and Het Zwarte Fietsenplan may be names you see more than once if you’re looking for cycling outlets.
-For more information, read our guide to buying a bike in the Netherlands.
+For more information, read our guide to cycling in the Netherlands.